roodjong/mijnrood/README.md

 Create the database by executing:

-`sudo docker-compose run --rm php74-service symfony console doctrine:database:create`
+`docker-compose run --rm php74-service symfony console doctrine:database:create`

 Create the schema with:

-`sudo docker-compose run --rm php74-service symfony console doctrine:schema:create`
+`docker-compose run --rm php74-service symfony console doctrine:schema:create`

 And finally populate the DB with some test data:

-`sudo docker-compose run --rm php74-service symfony console doctrine:fixtures:load`
+`docker-compose run --rm php74-service symfony console doctrine:fixtures:load`

 The default admin ID is 1, but be wary that each time you run the fixtures, this ID will be incremented because of auto-increment options in the database.